Joins

 "Martinez"

-Consecutive Join
+Consecutive Joins

 Join across three tables to find departments and their projects: